 Enneagram of Personality – or merely the Enneagram (from the Greek ‘nine and ‘written’ or ‘drawn’) is a model of the human psyche as a typology of nine interconnected personality types.
 While the theoretical origins of the Enneagram of Personality remain unclear, contemporary Enneagram claims the works of Oscar Ichazo and Claudio Naranjo as key.

-Big Five Personality Test – The Big Five personality traits is a taxonomy for personality traits.
-This theory suggests five broad dimensions or factors describing human personality and psyche.
+Big Five Personality Test – The Big Five personality traits are a taxonomy for personality traits.
+This theory suggests five broad dimensions or factors describing the human personality and psyche.

 The five factors are:

 Conscientiousness (efficient/organized vs. easy-going/careless)

 Agreeableness (friendly/compassionate vs. challenging/detached)

 Neuroticism (sensitive/nervous vs. secure/confident)

 Free Online Tests To Determine Your Personality Type

 There are free and paid versions of all of these personality profiling tests available.
 Naturally, paid versions offer you deeper insights and references.
 But free tests will give you a feel of profiling your personality to start the journey.